M.A. in International Studies and Diplomacy, The School of Oriental and African Studies, University of London, UK

 Research Interests / Specializations:

-International Political Economy and the Environment; Globalization and Multinational Corporations; Critical Management Studies (Corporate Social Responsibility & Socially Responsible Investment); Ecological Economics; Environmental Justice
+International Political Economy and the Environment; Ecological Economics; Science & Technology Studies; Environmental Justice; and Critical Management Studies (Corporate Social Responsibility & Socially Responsible Investment)

 Kusumi, Noriko.
 “Beyond Politics: The Private Governance Response to Climate Change by Michael P. Vandenbergh, and Jonathan M. Gilligan (Review).”
 Global Environmental Politics 19, no. 1 (March 5, 2019): 129–30.